 Loss of earning capacity is not as easy to prove and will require the assistance of an attorney.
 It requires a lot of projections and determining what a person would earn in the future, as well as assessing how long the injury will prevent him or her from working (whether temporary or permanent).

 If you have suffered a serious injury that took you away from work or prevents you from returning, you need a personal injury attorney to help seek compensation for your lost wages.
 Contact Berkowitz and Hanna LLC today to schedule a no-obligation case evaluation.
-Call 866-479-7909 or contact us online to get started.
+Contact us online to get started.